Civil Engineering Degrees, Jobs and Scholarships

 Scholarships for Civil Engineers

 Getting your degree in civil engineering means you can apply for certain scholarships that specialize in engineering or similar degrees.
-Here are a couple of them:
+Additionally, there are several scholarships for active military, veterans, and non-military interested in pursuing a degree in civil engineering.
+Here are a couple of them:”

 This scholarship is an essay contest that was developed to assist students with the rising cost of a college education.
 The scholarship is for full or part-time undergraduate or graduate students who are enrolled in an accredited college or university in North America who are also studying architecture, civil engineering, structural engineering, construction management, material science, or a related field.
 There will be two scholarships awarded at $2,500 each.